Dos and Don'ts of Making an Offer on REO Property

-Purchasing foreclosed homes from the bank takes a little know how
+Coming out ahead when buying foreclosed homes takes a little know how

-Making an offer on a REO is basically buying a foreclosed home owned by the bank
+Devising a plan to obtain an a REO is basically buying a foreclosed home owned by the bank

 Need to know info